NHRC Summer Internship 2026 : Dates, Eligibility, Stipend, Application Process

 The selection process for the NHRC Summer Internship is merit-based and does not include any written test or interview.

-• Applicants must submit a 300–500 word Statement of Purpose on the topic “Reason for Joining as Intern in NHRC” along with the online application.
+• Applicants must submit a 300–500 word Statement of Purpose (SOP) on the topic “Reason for Joining as Intern in NHRC” while filling out the online application form.

 • Selection is based on a weighted evaluation of: